Economy of India: Post-liberalisation period (since 1991-2021)

-COVID-19 pandemic and aftermath (2020–present)
+COVID-19 pandemic and new reforms (2021–present)

 During the COVID-19 pandemic, numerous rating agencies downgraded India's GDP predictions for FY21 to negative figures, signalling a recession in India, the most severe since 1979.
 The Indian Economy contracted by 6.6 percent which was lower than the estimated 7.3 percent decline.
 In 2022, the ratings agency Fitch Ratings upgraded India's outlook to stable similar to S&P Global Ratings and Moody's Investors Service's outlooks.
 In the first quarter of financial year 2022–2023, the Indian economy grew by 13.5%.

+India's defence sector was significantly "opened up" in the 2020s through policies that increased foreign direct investment (FDI) limits to 74% under the automatic route and 100% through government approval, especially for technology access.

+Railway reforms aim to modernize the system for greater efficiency, safety, and passenger experience through strategies like the PM Gati Shakti Plan for infrastructure, organizational restructuring into the Indian Railway Management Service (IRMS), and the National Rail Plan 2030 for increased freight and passenger services.

+In mid-2025 India surpassed Japan to become the Fourth Largest Economy in the world in terms of GDP(nominal).

 Data

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
+The following table shows the main economic indicators in 1980–2024 (with IMF staff estimates in 2025–2029).
 Inflation below 5% is in green.
-The annual unemployment rate is extracted from the World Bank, although the International Monetary Fund find them unreliable.
+The annual unemployment rate is extracted from the World Bank, although the International Monetary Fund finds them unreliable.

-Sectors

-Historically, India has classified and tracked its economy and GDP in three sectors: agriculture, industry, and services.
-Agriculture includes crops, horticulture, milk and animal husbandry, aquaculture, fishing, sericulture, aviculture, forestry, and related activities.
-Industry includes various manufacturing sub-sectors.
-India's definition of services sector includes its construction, retail, software, IT, communications, hospitality, infrastructure operations, education, healthcare, banking and insurance, and many other economic activities.